Auction prices that take your breath away

 Tell us what you think.
 Email us at btuserfeedback@sph.com.sg

-According to David Galperin, head of Sotheby's contemporary art evening auctions in New York, it's not unheard-of for new names to attract attention.
+David Galperin, head of Sotheby's contemporary art-evening auctions in New York, said it is not unheard-of for new names to attract attention.
 He pointed to the rise of Jean-Michel Basquiat's career in the 1980s.

-What's different now, Mr Galperin said, is that there are more buyers with more money: "The art market is so much bigger, and the buyers at that level are deeper and more global."
+What is different now, Mr Galperin said, is that there are more buyers with more money.

+"The art market is so much bigger, and the buyers at that level are deeper and more global," he said.

 It takes only two bidders working against each other to make a record, and the auction market is famously unpredictable.
 "It's not a meritocracy," said art adviser Liz Klein, of Reiss Klein Partners.